-Obviously, you will need to have a rice cooker with a “Cake” setting!
+Obviously, you will need to have a rice cooker with a “cake” setting!
 The good news is, most of the newer “fuzzy logic” rice cookers have this function!

 For this recipe, I used some leftover sour plums that we had in our fridge.
 No one could eat them because they were so sour…my mouth is puckering just thinking about them haha!

 But sour plums are perfect for this recipe, as the sourness of the plums will be offset with sugars when preparing the jammy compote, and also by the dense sweetness of the cake.

-To cut the plums to the correct size, take a knife and cut around the plum in a circle from the stem, to bottom, and back to stem and then pull apart so that you have two halves.
+To cut the plums to the correct size, take a knife and cut around the plum in a circle from the stem, to bottom, and back to stem, and then pull apart so that you have two halves.
 Remove the seed, and slice each of the halves again in half, and those halves into three pieces, each about 0.5 inches thick.

 Take that triangle and put the pointy part on the removable pot of your rice cooker, dead center.
 Cut the edge where the rice cooker pot ends, curving to stay flush with the rice cooker.

-Then, unfold the parchment paper circle and place it in the bottom of your rice cooker’s inner pot and you will be ready to add your fruit compote.
+Unfold the parchment paper circle and place it in the bottom of your rice cooker’s inner pot and you will be ready to add your fruit compote.

 I also like to put a little cooking oil spray down by the paper, so that when the batter rises it will not stick to the edges.

-Add the batter on top of your compote.
+Add the butter on top of your compote.
 Then, spread it out so that it covers the jam from edge to edge.
 Put the inner pot back in the rice cooker and hit the “Cake” setting.

-And that’s it!
 Now make some tea, kick back, and let your cake steam for about an hour.
 Mine cooked for 65 minutes exactly.

 After the cake is done cooking, open the lid and allow to cool until you are able to handle the inner pot.
 You also want the compote to be cooled enough that it has “jammed up”.
 That way, it doesn’t run off while you are trying to remove the pot.

-My trick to remove this is to take a smaller plate and stick it on top of the upside down cake, and then invert the pot and use the plate to pull the upside down cake down while pulling the pot up.
+My trick to remove this is to take a smaller plate and stick it on top of the upside-down cake, and then invert the pot and use the plate to pull the upside-down cake down while pulling the pot up.